Used Vehicle sales continue to be a critical part of any dealership’s strategy.

 At this point, if the prospect continues to offer less than $14,700, the salesperson should take the offer to the Sales Manager who should attempt to close at $14,700.

 How does your dealership defend the gross?
 Tell us here.
 Have more dealership concerns?
-Meet with Terry or another NCM consultant to identify opportunities for improvement in your store.
+Meet with an NCM consultant to identify opportunities for improvement in your store.